marcello-negri/MachineLearningProjects/Task1b/README.md

-## My Second Cross Validation Lasso + Ridge (final grade 6/6)
+## Lasso vs Ridge regression (final grade 6/6)

-This task is very similar to the previous one, with the exception that we perform the cross validation on two different types of regressor, namely RidgeRegressor and Lasso.
+In this task we touched with hands the differences between Lasso and Ridge regression and the resons why one method could be preferable over the other.
+In particular, we applied **feature generation** by applying transformation to the feature through several functions (constant, square, exponential, cosine).
+At this point we evaluated both regression models through cross validation and found out Lasso was more suited for our problem.
+Specifically to our problem, this is due to the fact that Lasso, by encouraging weights to be close to zero, performs feature selection automatically.
+The resulting weight vector had all zero entries apart from the feature obtained through the cosine function.
+Ridge regression, on the other hand, schrinked those values to small numbers which were nonetheless different from zero.